yimiaog2/lilyguoyimiao.github.io/_pages/about.md

   - /about.html
 ---

-I am a student at [department of physics](https://physics.illinois.edu) University of Illinois at Urbana-Champaign.
+I am a Fourth year undergraduate student at the University of Illinois at Urbana-Champaign (UIUC), majoring in Engineering [Physics](https://physics.illinois.edu), pursuing a dual degree in [Astronomy](https://astro.illinois.edu), minor in [Mathematics](https://math.illinois.edu).
+I am driven by a desire to expand human understanding of physical world and fundamental property of matter, and push the boundary of technology by science.
+My focus has therefore been on the electronic structure of 2D system with a particular interest in strongly correlated quantum states and topological materials.

 Aaaaa
 ======